Aaryan658/L-T-Project-Restaurant-menu/README.md

 License
 -------
 Open source for educational and personal use.
-Attribution appreciated.

 Acknowledgements
 ----------------